rhomobile/rhomobile-docs/docs/en/edge/guide/rhoArchitecture.md

 </table>

 ###Compatibility Alert
 >Support for older or deprecated device families such as the MC9000 and MK4000 can be found in versions of RhoElements prior to 5.1.
-For access, visit [Launchpad](https://developer.motorolasolutions.com/community/rhomobile-suite) and click on **Resources>>Download**.
+For access to earlier RMS versions, visit [Launchpad](https://developer.motorolasolutions.com/community/rhomobile-suite) and click on **Resources>>Download**.